seregazhuk/seregazhuk.github.io_old/_posts/2018-02-15-reactphp-filesystem.md

 });
 {% endhighlight %}

-Actually method `create()` behind the hood calls method `touch()`. `touch()` works as you expect: if there is no file with a specified name it creates this file, if file exists - it does nothing.
-In this case returned promise fulfills if file was created or it already exists:
+Actually, method `create()` behind the hood calls method `touch()`. `touch()` works as you expect: if there is no file with a specified name it creates this file and if such file exists - it does nothing.
+In this case, the returned promise fulfills if the file was created or it already exists:

 {% highlight php %}
 <?php